-If you haven’t guessed, I love a good field of sunflowers.
-So when my cousin Melissa invited us out, I leaped at the chance to create an intimate tablescape complete with sunflower infused dishes.
+If you haven't guessed, I love a good field of sunflowers.
+So when my cousin Michelle invited us out, I leaped at the chance to create an intimate tablescape complete with sunflower infused dishes.

 Even looking back at the photography makes me wistful.
 We couldn't have had a more perfect day for the shoot.
 Not too hot with just enough cloud cover to filter the light.

 Even if you don't have a whole field of sunflowers to entertain in, a vase of the big-faced flowers can set a charming, open atmosphere.
 The large flowers are almost universally adored and are sure to make people smile.

 Now for the food!

 This little lunch turned into a true celebration of sunflowers.
 The star of the show was the sunflower slaw.
 Coleslaw is a great side dish for any meal and I loved mixing it up with some unique flavors.
 Substituting a sunflower oil based dressing for the more traditional mayo and buttermilk combination made for a lighter, nuttier salad that was perfect for an early fall day.

 Not only did it taste good, this slaw was gorgeous!
 The bright, fresh colors were so appealing in our intimate garden setting.